 - restricting your telephone to local calls only;

-- reducing spend allowance on mobile phone and/or data plans to stop you exceeding your pre paid monthly quota by an undesired amount;
+- reducing spend allowance on mobile phone and/or data plans to stop you from exceeding your prepaid monthly quota by an undesired amount;

 - removing access to apply for new products and services; or

-- suspending use of some or all of your services.
+- suspending the use of some or all of your services.

 - transfer you to a pre-paid service.